AttackIQ/pySigma-backend-kusto/README.md

   matching SigmaDetectionItem.

   You should use this with a field_name_condition for `IncludeFieldName(['field', 'names', 'for', 'username']`)

 * `HashesValuesTransformation`: Custom DetectionItemTransformation to take a list of values in the 'Hashes' field, which are expected to be
   'algo:hash_value', and create new SigmaDetectionItems for each hash type, where the values is a list of SigmaString hashes.
 If the hash type is not part of the value, it will be inferred based on length.

   Use with field_name_condition for Hashes field

 * `RegistryActionTypeValueTransformation`: Custom ValueTransformation transformation.
 The Microsoft DeviceRegistryEvents table expect the ActionType to be a slightly different set of values than what Sysmon specified, so this will change them to the correct value.

+* `InvalidFieldTransformation`: Same as `DetectionItemFailureTransformation` in native pySigma transformations.py, but it also includes the field name in the error message that caused the error.

 ## Limitations and Constraints